mosesegboh/skeletonapi/README.md

 PROCESSES
 -I added Cache to some processes which I thought was necessary.
 Note that this is totally descretionary and could be added in other areas but I chose to keep it minimal to avoid unecessary complexities.
+-File caching was used instead of reies or others considering the size of the application.
 -I implemented queue jobs for adding authors since this is such a task that can be queued to make application faster. remember to run php artisan queue:work for the queue jobs to start working.
 -There is a helper class under App\Helpers\ApiLogin with relevant functions for dealing with the API. run for schedules.